Spark-Devices/Changelogs/lmi.md

-- Update trees & kernel
+- Update trees with lineage upstream
-- Adapt device specific settings to A12 style
+- Rework & fix device parts
-- Fix Clear Speaker
+- Switch to Quantic kernel by default